run-ai/docs/docs/admin/config/node-roles.md

 By default, Run:ai applies a node affinity rule to prefer nodes that are labeled with `node-role.kubernetes.io/runai-system` for system services scheduling.
 You can modify the default node affinity rule by:

 * Editing the `spec.global.affinity` configuration parameter as detailed in [Advanced cluster configurations](../config/advanced-cluster-config.md).
-* Editing the `global.affinity` configuration as detailed in [Install control plane](../runai-setup/self-hosted/k8s/backend.md) for self-hosted deployments.
+* Editing the `global.affinity` configuration as detailed in [Install the Run:ai control plane](../runai-setup/self-hosted/k8s/backend.md) for self-hosted deployments.

 !!!
 Note